Brian Perkins: Post-retirement

 After his retirement, he continued to work as a newsreader on Radio 4, but in a freelance capacity, and also provided formal readings for the comedy programme The News Quiz.
-Since 1 July 2015, he has been a contributor to the online radio station www.positivelyroyal.com, founded by Noel Edmonds as part of the "Positively" family of online radio stations.

 "The Godfather of Radio 4"

-Since 2000, radio and television comedy impressions show Dead Ringers has had a running joke depicting Brian Perkins as the "Godfather of Radio 4", played on the show by impressionist Jon Culshaw.
+From 2000, radio and television comedy impressions show Dead Ringers had a running joke depicting Brian Perkins as the "Godfather of Radio 4", played on the show by impressionist Jon Culshaw.
 His imitation often refers to himself as "Big Daddy Perkins" and frequently badmouths BBC colleagues, hinting that he's given out various punishment beatings to those who had earned his ire.
 In one sketch, the Dead Ringers Brian telephoned the real Brian, accusing him of not being hard enough.
 The real Brian riposted with a claim that he'd put Peter Donaldson's feet in concrete and thrown him into a canal.
 In the 2007 Ten Years of Blair special of Dead Ringers, Perkins was portrayed as the Godfather of not only the BBC but the entire nation, acting as the British head of state.
 Brian and Jon later appeared together on the BBC Radio 4 panel game Wireless Wise.
 Taking it one step further, humourist Danny Wallace refers to Perkins as a God in his 2006 travelogue Yes Man.